3dgeo-heidelberg/kalman4d/README.txt

 The ICPmat2CxxMat.exe is a MatLAB executable to transfer the covariance information created by OPALS ICP (https://opals.geo.tuwien.ac.at/html/stable/ModuleICP.html) to a .mat-File that is readable by python/numpy.

-The tf_helper.py is a script to transform a 6x6 covariance matrix (rigid Helmert-Transform with fixed scale) to a full 12x12 covariance matrix as required by M3C2-EP.
+The tf_helper_T.py is a script to transform a 6x6 covariance matrix (rigid Helmert-Transform with fixed scale) to a full 12x12 covariance matrix as required by M3C2-EP.
+It follows the nomenclature given in the formula collecton of Joeckel, R., Gruber, F. J. (2020).
+Formelsammlung für das Vermessungswesen.
+Germany: Springer Fachmedien Wiesbaden.

 apply_filter.bat is a batch file applying the ground point filter used in pre-preparation of the data.
 It relies on PDAL.